sh3rqxs/plant-buddy/tutorial.md

 ## Building Plant Buddy
 Before we continue, head over to the [plant-buddy](https://github.com/sh3rqxs/plant-buddy) repository and get the `assets/` folder.
 It contains the icons we'll use for the title bar and the plant sprites for each mood.

-You can get it by **cloning the repo** or **downloading it as a ZIP**, then grab the folder and drop it into your `plant-buddy` project folder.

-The `assets/` folder includes three different plants to choose from, so feel free to pick your favorite!
+Also, the folder includes three different plants to choose from, so feel free to pick your favorite!
 Just make sure the `src` path matches the folder name of the plant you choose.
-For this tutorial I'll be going with the **leafy stem plant**.
+For this tutorial I'll be going with the **leafy stem plant**. 🌱

+You can get all the files by **cloning the repo** or **downloading it as a ZIP**, then grab the `assets/` folder and drop it into your `plant-buddy` project folder.

 ### HTML
 First, open `index.html` and paste this in: